 Like cycling proficiency... for screens

-At Real Talk Solutions we help to rebalance the wellbeing challenges posed by the modern world: floods of unreal imagery, heightened expectations and access to a digital world we haven't been prepared for.
+At Real Talk Solutions we deliver classroom sessions to address wellbeing challenges posed by screens.
+Young people access a digital world we haven't been prepared for and didn't experience.
 As adults we didn't get this training, we can change that for future generations.
-It's essential we do!
+It's now essential that we do!

 -